 It’s going to happen.
 Your kid will say something out loud (and loudly) about another person/kid, and it’s going to be embarrassing/rude.
-Your knee-jerk response may be to apologize and put your child in time-out with the hopes they recognize their inappropriate comments were wrong and they shouldn’t do it again.
+Your knee-jerk response may be to apologize and snap at them about the inappropriateness of their comment (and maybe even punish them to some degree).
 But is that really going to help in the long run?

 “The point of discussing a rude comment with your child is to teach them why something is rude and to teach them appropriate morals and values,” says Dr. Gail Saltz, associate professor of psychiatry at the NY Presbyterian Hospital Weill-Cornell School of Medicine and host of the “How Can I Help?” podcast.
 “This is why being rude back doesn’t help; it teaches them to continue being rude.
 Explain how what they said was hurtful or disrespectful, and with what is appropriate to say or an appropriate way to behave.”